wso2/docs-mi/en/docs/reference/synapse-properties/expressions.md

 </order>
 ```

-The following table summarizes sample Xpath expressions and their outputs:
+The following table summarizes sample XPath expressions and their outputs:

 <table>
 <thead>